-ALE provides a zero-touch provisioning mechanism in their firmwares, which causes the factory-reset phones to connect to a ALE web service at http://eds.al.enterprise.com/ to check if a custom provisioning URL is configured for the MAC address of the phone.
+ALE provides a zero-touch provisioning mechanism in their firmware, which causes the factory-reset phones to connect to the ALE website to check if a custom provisioning URL is configured for the MAC address of the phone.
 If an association between the MAC and a provisioning URL is found, the web service redirects the phone to the provisioning URL, where the phone connects to in order to obtain the configuration file.

-Figure 156.
+Figure 178.
 Initially bootstrap an ALE phone